 Planning & Client Service Analyst

 In her free time, Amanda enjoys getting out on the lake, biking, swimming, and traveling.
 She currently lives in the small town of Spicer, Minnesota where she enjoys Green Lake and the friendly community.
-Pictured above is her with her boyfriend, Ted, in front of the Spicer Ice Castle that was built for the annual Winterfest.

 As a Planning and Client Service Analyst, Amanda ensures our clients are receiving the highest quality work.
 She assists our Financial Planning team in analyzing clients’ retirement planning, investments, education funding, tax planning, estate planning, and insurance needs.
 In addition, Amanda serves on the Client Service team helping to onboard new clients and other operational tasks pertaining to our clients’ financial plans.
 Amanda brings a keen eye to detail and an analytical mind to her work at PrairieView.